 These are not all-inclusive and it is up to each individual to determine which educational options are appropriate and of value.

-BU’s Center for Professional Education offers a four-week online Genealogy Essentials course, and an advanced non-credit online Certificate in Genealogical Studies.
-The Certificate course is an online 14-week program that requires genealogical experience, including significant amounts of time spent searching for multiple generations of a family through record repositories and online sources, and documenting the results.
+BU’s Center for Professional Education offers a seven-week online Genealogy Essentials course and a non-credit online Certificate in Genealogical Research.
+The certificate course is an online 15-week program that requires significant amounts of time spent searching for multiple generations of a family through record repositories and online sources and documenting the results.

 BYU’s Family History/Genealogy program is part of the history department, and offers the only bachelor’s degree in family history in North America, with an international scope.